hai-peng-wang/bom-schema/doc/schema.md

 ### TaskActorType
 Type of entity involved in an interaction with a task.
-For example, this type can be used to represent the entity responsible for iniatiting the running of a task, the entity/system reporting a change in task state or the type of entity responsible for imposing/enforcing resource limits.
+For example, this type can be used to represent the entity responsible for initiating the running of a task, the entity/system reporting a change in task state or the type of entity responsible for imposing/enforcing resource limits.